ingadhoc/account-financial-tools/account_ux/README.rst

    The field is stored so the criterion can be used where the VAT number itself cannot: record rules and report filters. ``account_accountant_ux`` is the module that plugs it into the reports of ``account_reports``.
 #.
+Delegate the accounting policy of a legal entity to the head of that entity instead of
+   to the root company, as a second tier of the delegation core does (``res.company._get_legal_entity_delegated_field_names``).
+The tier holds ``fiscalyear_last_day``, ``fiscalyear_last_month``, ``account_storno`` and ``tax_exigibility`` — the year the entity closes and files with, whether it reverses with storno accounting and whether it uses cash basis, all three decided by whoever signs the return.
+Inside a legal entity the value is still shared and still enforced, with the same five mechanisms core uses —the onchange, the copy on ``create``, the propagation on ``write``, a constraint and readonly in the view— but the comparison stops at the boundary of the entity, so a company that heads its own one is free and becomes the reference for its own subtree.
+Declaring the parent's VAT number on a company that closes its year on another date is rejected, so an entity never disagrees with itself.

+   ``currency_id`` is the only field left delegated to the root, and on purpose: under branches the currency —and with it the chart of accounts and the stock valuation— is meant to be identical across the whole tree, whatever the VAT number says.

+   What this does **not** do, so nobody reads more into it: it makes these *settable* per legal entity, and nothing else.
+Two things still break with uneven fiscal years, and each one is its own development — the lock dates, which core resolves by walking the whole chain of parents and taking the maximum (closing at the root still blocks a branch, and the hard lock admits no exception), and the general ledger's cut of the year result, which uses a single date for every selected company and therefore gives a wrong number with no error. ``account_accountant_ux`` carries the other half of the change, the one that needs Enterprise: who may declare an explicit ``account.fiscal.year`` and who reads it.
+#.
 Turn "is this record shared to the branches?" into "how far does it reach?", as the
    ``shared.to.branches.mixin`` abstract model, so that every model that shares records down a branch tree answers it the same way.
 The field ``shared_to_branches`` has three values: